Instant Pot Vegan Chili (Slow Cooker + Stove Top Directions)

 Our babe is a super snuggly one and prefers being in his mama’s arms to just about anything else.
 It’s magical- except when I want to cook, eat or do anything but hold him.
 But, I know this time is so fleeting and the fourth trimester is almost through, so I’m holding him tight and making sure my husband knows his way around the Instant Pot.

-Instant Pot Vegan Lentil Chili in two bowls
+Instant Pot Vegan Lentil Chili In Two Bowls

 Ingredients You’ll Need for this Chili Recipe: